salmanzafar949/Laravel-Repository-Pattern/Readme.md

-# Laravel Repository Pattern
+# Laravel Repository Pattern Implementation

-A simple Laravel 5 library that allows you to implement Repository Pattern with a single command
+A simple Laravel 5 and laravel 6 library that allows you to implement Repository Pattern with a single command

 ## Installation
 ```